matheesha-pathirana/Office-365-Activator/Readme.md

-#Office 365 Activator.
+Office 365 Activator.

 **How To Use This**
-1. Download the `Activator.bat`
+1. Download the `activator.bat`
 2. Run It as Adminstrator

 **Enjoy..**